snowiewdev/cheatsheet/aws.md

 - provide assessment on EC2

 ### AWS Key Managment Service (KMS)
-- used to encrypt & descrypt data
+- used to encrypt & descrypt data, create cryptographic keys (public & private keys)

 ### Amazon GuardDuty
 - provide intelligent threat detection

 ## Monitoring & Analytics
 ### Amazon CloudWatch
-- dashboard that allow you to monitor & access metrics of your infrasture & application
+- dashboard that allow you to monitor & access metrics/performance of your infrastructure & application
 - allow you to set alert when needed

 ### Amazon CloudTrail
 - track user activities and API requests (what, who, when, how)
+- filter logs to assist with operational analysis & troubleshooting

 ### AWS Trusted Advisor
 - provide real-time guidance for improving AWS environment
-- e.g. cost optimization, performance, security, fault torlerance, service limit
+- guidance/checking on 5 areas, i.e. cost optimization, performance, security, fault torlerance, service limit

 ## Pricing & Support
 - pay as you go, only charge on data transferring out